-April is Stress Awareness Month which means there is no better time to ask ourselves the question “Am I stressed?” and if so, “How can I better deal with it?”
+Stress and anxiety are no doubt a problem in many households at the moment and with April being Stress Awareness Month, there is no better time to ask ourselves the question “Am I stressed?” and if so, “How can I better deal with it?”

 We have all experienced stress on some level; it is a part of our biology after all, and it is essentially not a bad thing, we’re talking the flight or fight response, also known as the ‘acute stress response.